 Electronic clinical quality measures, called eCQMs, are clinical quality measures that are electronically captured or calculated locally in a clinical setting.
 For example, in a clinic’s electronic health record (EHR) system, and then potentially transported electronically and securely to a centralized repository for analysis and comparison with other clinics.

-Reporting certain CQMs is a requirement for Meaningful Use for both Medicaid and Medicare EHR incentive programs.
+Reporting certain CQMs is a requirement for Promoting Interoperability for both Medicaid and Medicare EHR incentive programs.

 The “Persona” Story